Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 We have a more broad sort of topic choice.

-We pick something from history and take it in turns
+We pick something from history and take it in terms to do a report on it, basically.

-I've been looking back because we've done over 300 episodes.
+I've been looking back, because we've done over 300.

 We've covered quite a few topics.